mlfoundations/open_clip/README.md

 In that case, set `--logs /scratch` and `--remote-sync s3://<path-to-bucket>`.
 Then, a background process will sync `/scratch/<run-name>` to `s3://<path-to-bucket>/<run-name>`.
 After syncing, the background process will sleep for `--remote-sync-frequency` seconds, which defaults to 5 minutes.

 There is also experimental support for syncing to other remote file systems, not just s3.
 To do so, specify `--remote-sync-protocol fsspec`.
-However, this is currently very slow.
+However, this is currently very slow and not recommended.

 Also, to optionally avoid saving too many checkpoints locally when using these features, you can use `--delete-previous-checkpoint` which deletes the previous checkpoint after saving a new one.

+Note: if you are using this feature with `--resume latest`, there are a few warnings.
+First, use with `--save-most-recent` is not supported.
+Second, only `s3` is supported.
+Finally, since the sync happens in the background, it is possible that the most recent checkpoint may not be finished syncing to the remote.

 ## Scaling trends